 In fact, I would say that we can expect the 50mm f/1.8 S to be probably in line with the Zeiss Otus 55mm f/1.4 in terms of potential performance.
 Unfortunately, it is not possible to do a direct MTF comparison between the Otus and the Nikon lenses, because Zeiss does not provide 30 line pairs in its MTF charts.

-Still, the preliminary comparisons indicate that Nikon has done an amazing job with designing the new Nikon Z mount lenses.
-All three show superior performance when compared to any other lens made by Nikon in the past, whether we are looking at lenses of similar maximum aperture, or their pro-grade f/1.4 and f/2.8 counterparts.
-This shows that the new Nikon S lenses are a whole new breed of exceptional performance, something we have never before seen on the Nikon F mount.
+By now, it’s clear that Nikon S lenses are a whole new breed of exceptional performance, something we have never before seen on the Nikon F mount.
 Clearly, Nikon’s engineers did a remarkable job with coming up with the Z mount, as it looks like they are able to take advantage of the large throat size and a much shorter flange distance in order to deliver this level of performance.

 Nikon Z Lens Roadmap

-All this is just the beginning, which is what is really exciting!
-Nikon is planning to release a number of S-series lenses that will deliver similar or better level of performance in the upcoming years.
-Take a look at what Nikon is currently planning to release in 2019 and 2020:
+Nikon is far from finished releasing Z-mount lenses.
+In fact, they are planning to release a number of S-series lenses that will deliver similar or better level of performance in the upcoming years.
+Take a look at the most recent roadmap:

-It is very clear that Nikon is heading towards a bright future with the release of the new Nikon Z mount and the accompanying lenses.
-While many of us will be supplementing the Nikon Z-series cameras with the FTZ mount to keep on shooting with Nikon F lenses for now, the performance advantages of the Z-series lenses will definitely outweigh everything else in the long run.
+It is very clear that Nikon is heading towards a bright future with the release of the Nikon Z mount and the accompanying lenses.
+While many of us will be supplementing the Nikon Z-series cameras with the FTZ or FTZII adapter to keep on shooting with Nikon F lenses for now, the performance advantages of the Z-series lenses will definitely outweigh everything else in the long run.